AZentertain: Arizona Gold Rush

 Iron Door Mine of the Santa Catalina Mountains, north of Tucson,

-It one of those stories that may have some basis in fact and
+Arizona is one of those stories that may have some basis in fact and

-history, according the extensive recent research.
-While tales of buried treasure in the Santa Catalinas have
+While tales of buried of a lost mine and hidden treasure in the Santa Catalinas have

-in the area to support the legends yet.
+in the area to support the legends, yet.

 However, there have been pieces of